 Jason began his time in Rangers in 1989 at the age of 5 and has been heavily involved ever since.
-Aside from serving as the South Texas District Director, he is also an Adventure Rangers group leader at Spring First Church and the National Council President on the National Royal Rangers Executive Committee.
+Aside from serving as the South Texas District Director, he also leads the Adventure Rangers group at Spring First Church and serves as the National Council President on the national Royal Rangers executive committee.

 While growing up in Royal Rangers, he earned the Gold Medal of Achievement and became a member of Frontiersmen Camping Fellowship in 1997 completing his Wilderness vigil in 2005.

 As a leader, Jason has completed the Platinum level of the Organizational Leaders Training, earned the Medal of Excellence, completed the 'Advanced' level of the Outpost Leaders Advancement Levels and attended Advanced Academy, the Johnnie Barnes Excellence Initiative, National Rangers Ministry Camp, World Class Outpost, Ranger Kids Training Conference, National Training Camp, and Advanced National Training Camp.
 Jason also serves as an Instructor Trainer and Academy Instructor as a part of the Rangers Ministry Academy.
 Jason is a third-generation Royal Ranger leader and his number one desire in Royal Rangers is to see Spirit-filled leaders develop meaningful mentoring relationships with young men through effective discipleship and training.

 Jason and his wife Amanda were married 2007 and currently live in Cypress where they own and operate a private preschool.
 They have two beautiful daughters, Adalynn and Audrey.
 Jason holds a B.B.A. in Management from Texas A&M and has completed his diploma in Royal Rangers Organizational Leadership through Berean School of the Bible.